CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 }
 ```

-### The Most Common Property
+## The Most Common Properties

 The most common property is `keyName`, `ui`, and `title`.

 **`keyName`**

-Define the key name of this field, for examples, if there is a data `{title: 'Title'}` in an object you can define the string data with `<string keyName="title" />`
+Define the key name of this field, for examples, if there is a data `{title: 'Title'}` in an object, you can define the string data with `<string keyName="title" />`

 **`ui`**

-We support serveral UI components for developers to use in different use case, you can simply choose your UI Component with a string.
+We support several UI components for developers to use in different use cases, you can simply choose your UI Component with a string.
 For examples, `<string keyName="content" ui="textarea">`.

 **`title`**

 The label of a field.

-## Tags
-> Currently, we support **11 kinds** of types listed below.

 ## Primitive Types